 Open and innovative practices in a digital era

-The project also targets educators by developing a learning solution they can use and by specifically training them in the use of the new tools made available by the project.
-Within the Pilot Testing activity, the partnership will train a group of educators, contributing to develop their Astronomy literacy, as well as some ICT skills.
-The training programme for these educators has been made available, allowing replication in the future.
+Space Guardians also targets educators by developing learning solutions they can use and by specifically training them in the use of the new tools made available by the project.
+Within the Pilot Testing activities, the partnership train a group of educators, contributing to develop their Astronomy literacy, as well as some ICT skills.

-The interactive eBooks integrate an attractive dynamic storyboard supported by interactive features including mini-games, puzzles and other elements embedded in the story.
+The eBook integrates an attractive dynamic storyboard supported by interactive features, such as mini-games, puzzles, quizzes, and other elements embedded in the story.

-Along with the interactive storyboard, a Facilitator’s Guide has been developed for teachers and parents to help them make the most out of the learning opportunity and effectively facilitate children’s familiarisation with the relevant concepts.
+Along with the interactive storyboard, a Facilitator’s Guide was developed for teachers and parents to help them make the most out of the learning opportunity and effectively facilitate children’s familiarisation with the relevant concepts.

 Following the success of Space Guardians, a new project was developed, Space Guardians 2, with the aim to develop a playful learning approach for Astronomy Education this time at primary school level.
 The project started in 2020 and will run for 3 years, during which the following results will be produced: